Search results for

 Price: Free / Varies

 Some antivirus suites come with parental controls.
-Those who use antivirus apps can sometimes just use the parental control extensions for an all-in-one punch.
+Those who use antivirus apps can sometimes use the parental control extensions for an all-in-one punch.
 Some examples of antivirus apps with parental control extensions include ESET (linked at the button below) and Norton.
-These types of apps usually let you do things like check out your child’s web activity, what apps they download and use, share the child’s location, and can even sometimes support wearables.
-They tend to work okay but usually require you to get a license to use the whole antivirus product first.
+These types of apps usually let you check out your child’s web activity, what apps they download and use, share the child’s location, and even sometimes support wearables.
+They work okay but usually require a license to use the whole antivirus product first.

 Talk to your kids

-Sometimes kids just need some advice and nothing compares to the involvement of a parent.
-Teach your kids about the dangers of the Internet, what to do if they encounter cyberbullying, and where to go and where not to go.
-One day your kids will be old enough to where you can’t monitor what they do anymore.
+Sometimes, kids need some advice, and nothing compares to the involvement of a parent.
+Teach your kids about the dangers of the Internet, what to do if they encounter cyberbullying, and where and where not to go.
+One day, your kids will be old enough that you can’t monitor what they do anymore.
 They need to be prepared for that day.
-Monitoring is great for younger kids especially, but consider relaxing the monitoring as they get older and you trust them more.
+Monitoring is excellent for younger kids especially, but consider relaxing the tracking as they get older, and you trust them more.
 Don’t underestimate the value of an involved parent.
 School can only teach kids so much about the world.

 Use apps for other platforms too